- Download the Application Instructions (PDF) to view a complete list of requirements and other important information.

 programs (Federal Pell Grants, Supplemental Education Opportunity

 Grants, Work-Study Programs, Federal Perkins Loans, etc.).
-All applicants who are U.S. citizens or permanent residents should file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov even if they do not plan to seek need-based financial aid.
-The New School FAFSA code is 002780.
-It is not necessary to have an admission decision to file the FAFSA.
+All applicants who are U.S. citizens or permanent residents should file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov, even if they do not plan to seek need-based financial aid.
+(The New School FAFSA code is 002780.)
+Applicants do not need tan admission decision in order to file the FAFSA.

-Email is the primary method of communication from the Mannes Office of Admission to applicants.
-Mannes contacts applicants at the email address used to submit the online application.
-After you submit the application, please watch your email and reset your spam filter to ensure that email from both MannesAdmissions@newschool.edu and MannesAuditions@newschool.edu reaches you.
+Email is the primary method used by the Mannes Office of Admission to communicate with applicants.
+Mannes contacts applicants at the email address they used to submit the online application.
+After you submit the application, please monitor your email and reset your spam filter to ensure that all email sent from both MannesAdmissions@newschool.edu and MannesAuditions@newschool.edu reaches you.

 Admission Decision Notifications

-The admission committee will make a final decision about an applicant only after receiving all required application materials and hearing the applicant audition and after the applicant has completed the music entrance examinations and interviews (when applicable).
-Scholarship and financial aid awards information accompanies letters of acceptance.
+The admission committee makes a final decision about an application only after receiving all the required materials and hearing the applicant audition and after the applicant has completed the music entrance examinations and interviews (when applicable).
+Information on scholarships and financial aid awards accompanies letters of acceptance.
 Transfer applicants are also given a projected graduation date in their acceptance letters.

 International Applicants Who Need a Visa to Audition

-The New School is authorized by the U.S. government to admit international students to the full-time degree and diploma programs of Mannes College The New School for Music.
-Upon request, the Office of Admission will provide a letter to be presented at a U.S. consulate or embassy when applying for a tourist visa to attend the in-person audition.
-Although consular practices vary from country to country, applicants should ask for a "Prospective Student" annotation on their B-1/B-2 Visas.
-See also information for International Students.
+The New School is authorized by the U.S. government to admit international students to the full-time degree and diploma programs at Mannes College The New School for Music.
+Upon request, the Office of Admission will provide a letter to be presented at a U.S. consulate or embassy by applicants when they apply for a tourist visa to attend the in-person audition.
+Although consular practices vary from country to country, applicants should ask for a "Prospective Student" annotation on their B-1/B-2 visas.
+See also Information for International Students.

 Current Mannes Students

-All Mannes students currently enrolled in the college division who apply for a new program are required to perform a live audition for that program.
+All Mannes students currently enrolled in the college division who apply to a new program are required to perform in a live audition for that program.
 A letter of recommendation is not required.

 Current Bachelor of Music, Bachelor of Science, and undergraduate diploma students are not required to take musicianship exams or be interviewed when applying for admission to the Master of Music degree program.
-However, Mannes professional studies diploma students must take the musicianship examination and be interviewed if applying to any degree program or any major that normally requires the examination and interviews.
+However, Mannes Professional Studies Diploma students must take the musicianship examination and be interviewed if they are applying to any degree program or major that normally requires the examination and interviews.

 Placement Exam.
-Students currently enrolled in a New School/Mannes degree program who apply for another Mannes program are not required to submit a new TOEFL score or retake the Mannes English Placement Exam.
+Students currently enrolled in a Mannes degree program who apply to another Mannes program are not required to submit a new TOEFL score or retake the Mannes English Placement Exam.

-Mannes College and Mannes Preparatory Honors students who apply for another Mannes program are exempt from the pre-audition screening requirement.
-A Mannes Extension Division student applying for a program that requires prescreening may get the requirement waived by obtaining a letter from the director of the Extension Division requesting that the student be exempted.
+Mannes College and Mannes Preparatory Honors students who apply to another Mannes program are exempt from the pre-audition screening requirement.
+A Mannes Extension Division student applying for a program that requires prescreening can have the requirement waived by obtaining a letter from the director of the Extension Division requesting that the student be exempted.

-- All Mannes students currently enrolled in the college division who apply for a new program are required to perform a live audition for that program.
+All Mannes students currently enrolled in the college division who apply to a new program are required to perform a live audition for that program.
 A letter of recommendation is not required.